-On 28 September 1837, Bahadur Shah II, also known as Bahadur Shah Zafar ascended to the throne of Delhi and became the emperor after the death of his father Akbar Shah II.
+On 28 September 1837, Bahadur Shah II, also known as Bahadur Shah Zafar ascended the throne of Delhi and became the emperor after the death of his father Akbar Shah II.
 Facts related to Bahadur Shah Zafar are important for the IAS Exam (Modern Indian History) preparation.

 - Born on 24 October 1775 in Delhi to the Mughal Emperor Akbar Shah II and Lal Bai, Bahadur Shah was his parents’ second son.
 His birth name was Abu Zafar Sirajuddin Muhammad Bahadur Shah.

-- He was 62 years old when he became the king.
-Shah was only a nominal ruler as the once mighty Mughal Empire had by then disintegrated and weakened.
+- He was 62 years old when he became king.
+Shah was only a nominal ruler as the once-mighty Mughal Empire had by then disintegrated and weakened.
 The Mughal Emperor ruled only over the city of Delhi.

-- Many areas in the Deccan previously under the Mughals were now part of the Maratha Empire.
+- Many Kingdoms of the Deccan previously under the Mughals were now part of the Maratha Empire.
 The East India Company was fast becoming the dominant political power in the subcontinent.
-Many regions which were part of the Mughal Empire had also declared independence from the Mughals.
+Many regions that were part of the Mughal Empire had also declared independence from the Mughals.
 The Company had given the Mughal Emperor a pension and the authority to collect taxes in Delhi.

-- Zafar was a Sufi and was even regarded as a Sufi Pir.
+- Zafar was a follower of Sufism and was even regarded as a Sufi Pir.
 He was a tolerant king and even states in one of his verses that both Hinduism and Islam had the same essence.